Bandwidth/ruby-sdk/docs/MessagesApi.md

   from_date_time: '2022-09-14T18:20:16.000Z', # String | The start of the date range to search in ISO 8601 format.
 Uses the message receive time.
 The date range to search in is currently 14 days.
   to_date_time: '2022-09-14T18:20:16.000Z', # String | The end of the date range to search in ISO 8601 format.
 Uses the message receive time.
 The date range to search in is currently 14 days.
   campaign_id: 'CJEUMDK', # String | The campaign ID of the message.
+  from_bw_latency: 5, # Integer | The minimum Bandwidth latency of the message in seconds.
+Only available for accounts with the Advanced Quality Metrics feature enabled.
+  bw_queued: true, # Boolean | A boolean value indicating whether the message is queued in the Bandwidth network.
+  product: Bandwidth::ProductTypeEnum::LOCAL_A2_P, # ProductTypeEnum | Messaging product associated with the message.
+  location: '123ABC', # String | Location Id associated with the message.
+  carrier_queued: true, # Boolean | A boolean value indicating whether the message is queued in the carrier network.
+Only available for OUTBOUND messages from accounts with the Advanced Quality Metrics feature enabled.
+  from_carrier_latency: 50, # Integer | The minimum carrier latency of the message in seconds.
+Only available for OUTBOUND messages from accounts with the Advanced Quality Metrics feature enabled.
+  calling_number_country_a3: 'USA', # String | Calling number country in A3 format.
+  called_number_country_a3: 'USA', # String | Called number country in A3 format.
+  from_segment_count: 1, # Integer | Segment count (start range).
+  to_segment_count: 3, # Integer | Segment count (end range).
+  from_message_size: 100, # Integer | Message size (start range).
+  to_message_size: 120, # Integer | Message size (end range).
   sort: 'sourceTn:desc', # String | The field and direction to sort by combined with a colon.
 Direction is either asc or desc.
   page_token: 'gdEewhcJLQRB5', # String | A base64 encoded value used for pagination of results.
   limit: 50, # Integer | The maximum records requested in search result.
 Default 100.
 The sum of limit and after cannot be more than 10000.